-CAREER TRANSACTIONS – Acquired by the New Orleans Saints from San Francisco 49ers, 8/27/13; Placed on Reserve/Injured by San Francisco, 9/3/12; Signed by San Francisco to a four-year contract extension, 4/16/09; Placed by San Francisco on Reserve/Injured, 11/7/06; Signed by San Francisco to a four-year contract, 6/19/06; Selected by San Francisco in the fifth round (140th overall) of the 2006 NFL Draft.
+CAREER TRANSACTIONS – Re-signed to a one-year contract, 2/12/15; Placed on Reserve/Injured, 1/7/14; Acquired by the New Orleans Saints from San Francisco 49ers, 8/27/13; Placed on Injured Reserve by San Francisco, 9/3/12; Signed by San Francisco to a four-year contract extension, 4/16/09; Placed by San Francisco on Reserve/Injured, 11/7/06; Signed by San Francisco to a four-year contract, 6/19/06; Selected by San Francisco in the fifth round (140th overall) of the 2006 NFL Draft.

-2012 – Missed the entire season with a triceps injury suffered in the preseason.
-2011 – Started all 16 regular season games and finished with 39 tackles (23 solo), two sacks and a career-high three forced fumbles...Started both postseason games and finished with five tackles (three solo) and one pass defensed...Registered a force fumble on each of his two sacks of Seahawks quarterback Tavaris Jackson vs. the Seahawks, Sept.
-11, for a loss of 24 yards, marking the first two forced fumbles of his career, with both of them resulting in takeaways...Posted his third forced fumble of the year vs. Cleveland, Oct.
-30, stripping the ball away from quarterback Colt McCoy in the fourth quarter as time expired.
-2010 – Started all 15 games he appeared in, missing game at Green Bay, Dec.
-15, with ankle injury...Finished with 69 tackles (33 solo), four sacks and a career-high two fumble recoveries...Brought down Falcons quarterback Matt Ryan twice at Atlanta, Oct.
-3, marking his first two-sack performance since 9/7/08 vs. Arizona...Recovered his first fumble of the year and third off his career vs. Philadelphia, Oct.
-10...Recorded eight tackles and recovered a fumble that led to a 49ers field goal in the second quarter at Carolina, Oct.
-24. 2009 – Started all 16 games and finished with a career-high 73 tackles (42 solo), five sacks, two passes defensed, one fumble recovery and six special teams stops...Sacked quarterback Kurt Warner at Arizona, Sept.
-13, for a six-yard loss and later pressured Warner into throwing an interception to cornerback Nate Clements in the third quarter...Tallied eight tackles and tied a career-high two passes defensed at Minnesota, Sept.
-27...Pressured quarterback Jay Cutler into throwing an interception to safety Dashon Goldson vs. Chicago, Nov.
-12...Set a career-high with 11 tackles, while registering a sack at Seattle, Dec.
-6. 2008 – Appeared in all 16 games with 10 starts and finished with 57 tackles (35 solo), a career-high eight sacks, two passes defensed, one fumble recovery and seven special teams stops.
-Sack total tied for second among NFC linebackers and were the most by a 49er since defensive end/linebacker Andre Carter’s 12.5 in 2002...Had a then career-high two sacks vs. Arizona, Sept.
-7...Notched five tackles and 1.5 sacks vs. N.Y.
-Jets, Dec.
-7. 2007 – Appeared in all 16 games with 11 starts after linebacker Manny Lawson was lost for season and posted 52 tackles (32 solo), 2.5 sacks and 11 special teams stops...Made first career start at N.Y.
-Giants, Oct.
-21 and totaled seven tackles...Recorded three tackles and first career sack at Seattle, Nov.
-12, when he dropped quarterback Matt Hasselbeck for a four-yard loss in second quarter.
-2006 – Appeared in seven games and posted five solo tackles as a reserve before being placed on injured reserve with a torn pectoral muscle…Played in first career game vs. St. Louis, Sept.
-17 after missing most of training camp with a foot injury.
+2012 – Appeared in all 16 games with 12 starts and posted 50 tackles (23 solo), three sacks and one fumble recovery…posted five tackles (one solo) and his first sack of season at Detroit, Oct.
+19, when he dropped Lions QB Matthew Stafford…Made one solo tackle and a fumble recovery vs. Green Bay, Oct.
+26…Facing his former team, made five tackles (three solo) and one sack vs. San Francisco, Nov.
+9…Finished with two solo tackles and one sack vs. Cincinnati, Nov.
+16. 2013 – After being acquired by the Saints from San Francisco near the end of the preseason, appeared in all 16 regular season games with eight starts and finished with 35 tackles (16 solo), 3.5 sacks and one pass defensed.
+Recorded one solo tackle in NFC Wild Card Playoff at Philadelphia, 1/4/14, before departing the contest with a season-ending chest injury that forced him to be placed on Reserve/injured, 1/7/14..
+2012 – Missed entire season with a triceps injury suffered in preseason.
+2011 – Started all 16 regular season games and finished with 39 tackles (23 solo), two sacks and a career-high three forced fumbles...Started both postseason games and finished playoffs with five tackles (three solo) and one pass defensed...Registered a forced fumble on each of his two sacks of Seattle QB Tavaris Jackson vs. the Seahawks, Sept.
+11, for a loss of 24 yards, marking the first two forced fumbles of his career, with both of them resulting in 49ers takeaways...Posted third forced fumble of season vs. Cleveland, Oct.
+30, stripping the ball away from Browns QB Colt McCoy in the fourth quarter as time expired.
+2010 – Started all 15 games he appeared in at outside linebacker, missing only one contest at Green Bay, Dec.
+15, with an ankle injury...Finished the season with 69 tackles (33 solo), four sacks and a career-high two fumble recoveries...Brought down Falcons QB Matt Ryan twice at Atlanta, Oct.
+3, marking his first two-sack performance since 9/7/08 vs. Arizona...Recovered first fumble of the year and third of career vs. Philadelphia, Oct.
+10...Recorded eight tackles and recovered a fumble that led to a 49ers FG in the second quarter at Carolina, Oct.
+24. 2009 – Started all 16 games for the first time in his career and finished with a career-high 73 tackles (42 solo), five sacks, two passes defensed, one fumble recovery and six special teams stops...Sacked Cardinals QB Kurt Warner at Arizona, Sept.
+13, for a six-yard loss and later pressured Warner into throwing an interception to CB Nate Clements in the third quarter...Tallied eight tackles and tied a career-high two passes defensed at Minnesota, Sept.
+27...Pressured Bears QB Jay Cutler into throwing an interception to 49ers S Dashon Goldson vs. Chicago, Nov.
+12...Set a career-high with 11 tackles, while also registering one sack, at Seattle, Dec.
+6. 2008 – Played in all 16 games with 10 starts and finished with 57 tackles (35 solo), a career-high eight sacks, two passes defensed, a fumble recovery and seven special teams stops.
+Sack total tied for second among NFC linebackers and were the most by a 49ers defender since DE/LB Andre Carter’s 12.5 takedowns in 2002...Had career-high two sacks vs. Arizona, dropping Warner twice, Sept.
+7...Notched five tackles and 1.5 sacks vs. New York Jets, Dec.
+7. 2007 – Appeared in all 16 games with 11 starts after Manny Lawson was lost for season and posted 52 tackles (32 solo), 2.5 sacks and 11 special teams stops...Made first career start at New York Giants, Oct.
+21, and totaled seven tackles...Recorded three tackles and first career sack at Seattle, Nov.
+12, when he dropped Seahawks QB Matt Hasselbeck for a four-yard loss in second quarter.
+2006 – Appeared in seven games and posted five solo tackles as a reserve before being placed on Reserve/Injured (torn pectoral muscle)…Played in first career game vs. St. Louis, Sept.
+17, after missing most of training camp (foot).

-COLLEGE – Three-year starter on the defensive line at Tennessee, finishing his career ranked fifth in school history with 21 sacks, topped only by Reggie White (32, 1980-83), Leonard Little (28, 1995-97), Jonathan Brown (25, 1994-97) and Todd Kelly (22.5, 1989-92)...Started entire senior season at left defensive end and earned second-team All-Southeastern Conference selection by the Associated Press after recording 45 tackles, three forced fumbles, two fumble recoveries and 8.5 sacks...Graduated with a degree in criminology.
+COLLEGE – Three-year starter on Tennessee defensive line, finishing college career ranked fifth in school history with 21 sacks, topped only by Reggie White (32, 1980-83), Leonard Little (28, 1995-97), Jonathan Brown (25, 1994-97) and Todd Kelly (22.5, 1989-92)...Started entire senior season at left defensive end and earned second-team All-SEC selection by the Associated Press, recording 45 tackles, three forced fumbles, two recoveries and 8.5 sacks...Graduated with a bachelor’s degree in criminology.